MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Using the Certified Payroll Report

-Use the Certified Payroll Report with US Payroll to add a project number to employees’ hourly transactions and track them on a per project basis.
+Use the Certified Payroll Report with US Payroll to add a project number to employees' hourly transactions and track them on a per project basis.
 This tool will also capture information posted from the Timesheet Entry window in Project Accounting Timesheet Entry.
 You can print these transactions on a weekly report and view employees, departments, job titles, and pay codes by project.

 #### To set up the Certified Payroll report